Metric Seconds app for iOS will be released at 1,545,150,000 seconds.

 I don’t like it.
 Sixty seconds per minute, sixty minutes per hour, 24 hours per day, seven days per week.
 And weeks or days per month?
 Ridiculous.
 Let’s face it: Time keeping is awkward, at least it is the way we do it.
 And doing calculations with time is just painful.

 Of course our current timekeeping system wasn’t exactly carefully designed.
 It just sort of grew haphazardly as we needed it.
 We use 60 second/minute and 60 minutes/hour from the Sumerians who liked base 60.
 (It made sense at the time.
 There were a lot of common factors that made their arithmetic easier.)
 The ancient Egyptians came up with the 24 hour day.
 The months are named after Roman gods and the days in a month came from the Greeks and Romans too.
 The seven days in the week came from the Babylonians who tied them to the seven visible planets.
 The calendar got revised several times since our planet’s year isn’t an even number of days long.
-Frankly it’s a mess.
+Ok, frankly it’s a kludged up mess.

 With computers we got to rethink it.
 Unix computers needed to track time and so we started keeping time in seconds.
 The zero point was arbitrarily set at the beginning of January 1, 1970.
 This has expanded to a time-keeping network protocol and now most computer systems keep time this way.
 So why don’t we just use this with metric units for timekeeping in general?

 For some purposes second-based metric time makes sense.
 Like in engineering or scientific purposes.
 Or, while figuring pace while running.
 Doing the math with minutes and seconds math is hard enough normally.
-But while running?
+But while oxygen deprived while running?
 I don’t know about you, but my mental math abilities are challenged during a run.